kbatyuk/modsec_dataverse/README.md

 ## Security Considerations

 1. **HTTPS Only**: Ensure all redirect URLs use HTTPS to prevent cookie theft
-2. **Domain Validation**: Update all hardcoded `dataverse.whoi.edu` references to your actual domain
+2. **Domain Validation**: Update all hardcoded `your.dataverse.edu` references to your actual domain
 3. **Regular Updates**: Keep bot lists current as new threats emerge
 4. **IP Whitelisting**: Consider adding additional trusted IP ranges for your organization
 5. **Monitoring**: Set up alerts for unusual block patterns